Ash1mar/RAG_demo/docs/START_AND_TEST.md

 # Start and Test Guide – Minimal RAG Demo (FAISS + Milvus optional)

-This guide shows how to run the API locally (best for VSCode hot‑reload), how to use a containerized Chinese embedding server (bge-small-zh), how to validate the NL→JSON→SQL pipeline for task status queries, and how to optionally plug in a local Ollama + LLM to generate `TaskQuerySpec` via structured outputs.
+This guide shows how to run the API locally (best for VSCode hot‑reload), how to use a containerized Chinese embedding server (bge-small-zh), how to validate the NL→JSON→SQL pipeline for task status queries, and how to optionally plug in a local Ollama + LLM to generate `TaskQuerySpec` via structured outputs and drive the new `hybrid_llm` resolver mode.

 ---